To access this premium content you need to sign-up to Container Insight Weekly as part of the registration process.

 Charts, tables and short commentaries provide rapid snapshots of supply, demand, utilisation and freight rates by trade, vital to shipping executives who need to monitor market changes quickly and see the key numbers.

-Each weekly edition of Container Insight Weekly includes an analysis of the supply and demand fundamentals of a major East-West and North South trade route and their impact on freight rates.
-There is also a lead article covering a “hot topic” in the industry, to help readers keep the big picture.
+Each weekly edition of Container Insight Weekly includes either an analysis of the supply and demand fundamentals of a major East-West and North South trade route and their impact on freight rates or a lead article covering a "hot" industry topic.

 Our experienced industry professionals have been providing analysis for decades via a variety of detailed monthly, quarterly and annual trade reports.
-There is no intention to change this, but we believe there is a now a need for a more frequent and easily accessible on line report covering trade developments.
-As with other Drewry market reports, Container Insight Weekly relies on Drewry’s proprietary research and extensive databases and seeks to assess the impact and meaning of market changes.
+Container Insight Weekly draws on Drewry’s proprietary research and extensive databases and seeks to assess the impact and meaning of market changes.

 Spot market freight rate data is provided by the World Container Index assessed by Drewry, and from Drewry’s Container Freight Rate Insight.